-When shifter lever is in forward position, reverse gates should be in an upward position and locked.
-With the throttle/shifter controller in neutral position, reverse gates should be in intermediate position.
-When throttle/shifter controller is in reverse position, reverse gates should be in downward position.
+When the shifter lever is in forward position, reverse gates should be in an upward position and locked.
+With the lever in neutral position, reverse gates should be in intermediate position.
+When lever is in reverse position, reverse gates should be in downward position.
 Refer to an authorized Sea-Doo Sport Boats dealer if an adjustment is necessary.